defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/quick_start.md

 | UI         | <https://ai.uds.dev>                  |
 | API        | <https://leapfrogai-api.uds.dev/docs> |

-## Accessing the UI

-LeapfrogAI is integrated with the UDS Core KeyCloak service, which provides authentication via SSO.
-Below are general instructions for accessing the LeapfrogAI UI after a successful UDS deployment of UDS Core and LeapfrogAI.

-1. Connect to the KeyCloak admin panel
-  a.
-Run the following to get a port-forwarded tunnel:  `uds zarf connect keycloak`
-  b.
-Go to the resulting localhost URL and create an admin account
-2. Go to ai.uds.dev and press "Login using SSO"
-3. Register a new user by pressing "Register Here"
-4. Fill-in all of the information
-  a.
-The bot detection requires you to scroll and click around in a natural way, so if the Register button is not activated despite correct information, try moving around the page until the bot detection says 100% verified
-5. Using an authenticator, follow the MFA steps
-6. Go to sso.uds.dev
-  a.
-Login using the admin account you created earlier
-7. Approve the newly registered user
-  a.
-Click on the hamburger menu in the top left to open/close the sidebar
-  b.
-Go to the dropdown that likely says "Keycloak" and switch to the "uds" context
-  c.
-Click "Users" in the sidebar
-  d.
-Click on the newly registered user's username
-  e.
-Go to the "Email Verified" switch and toggle it to be "Yes"
-  f.
-Scroll to the bottom and press "Save"
-8. Go back to ai.uds.dev and login as the registered user to access the UI

 ## Clean-up

 To clean-up or perform a fresh install, run the following commands in the context in which you had previously installed UDS Core and LeapfrogAI: